peterstace/dauntless/README.md

 * Delta generation when rendering screen.
 Especially for the "nothing" case.

-* Arrow keys in command mode (at least for search?).
-Up/down is history.
+* Up/Down keys in command mode to use history.
+Should be per command.
-  Left/right/home/end for cursor.

 ### Important